honhanbao/honhanbao/README.md

  - Specially interested in the insight of data to discover patterns and trends.

- - This place store some of my works on several areas including Machine Learning, Data Analytics, SQL, Web development ...

  - Looking for collaboration on Machine Learning & Web Development

  - Reach me: nhanbaoho@gmail.com
  </div>

+ <h2>About my github</h2>
+ - This place store some of my works on several areas including Machine Learning, Data Analytics, SQL, Web development ...

 <!--  <div> My publications: